 On July 27, 2020, the Company announced it had entered into an agreement to acquire a 3% Gross Production Royalty ("Royalty") from Trans Oceanic Mineral Company Ltd. ("TOMCL"), which will reduce the aggregate Royalty on the Copperstone Gold Mine from 6% to 3%.
 The Copperstone Gold Mine is currently subject to an aggregate 6% Royalty held by TOMCL (4.5%) and the Angie Patch Survivor's Trust (1.5%).
-The purchase agreement entered into between the Company's subsidiary, Bonanza Explorations Inc. ("Bonanza"), and TOMCL provides for the buyback of a 3% Royalty held by TOMCL for US\$2,500,000 on or before March 31, 2021 (the "Royalty Buyback").
-The Royalty Buyback is conditional on the Company successfully arranging project financing for the re-start of production at the Copperstone Gold Mine.
+The purchase agreement entered into between the Company's subsidiary, Bonanza Explorations Inc. ("Bonanza"), and TOMCL provides for the buyback of a 3% Royalty held by TOMCL for US\$2,500,000 which expired January 31, 2022.
+The Company and TOMCL are currently in discussions regarding a further extension.